Chapter 9 : Awkward Situations

 “Fine, whatever, I don’t even care anymore,” I mutter to no one in particular, as I make my way to the kitchens.

 I trudge down the long staircase, cautiously.
 Though I was confident that I wouldn’t suffer too much of a punishment for getting food when I was so obviously hungry, I still didn’t fancy getting apprehended by a teacher in my current angry state.
+And with my current set of detentions ahead of me, to boot.

 When I enter the corridor where I knew I would find the painting of the bowl of fruit leading to the kitchens, I suddenly hear lowered, hurried voices ahead.
 I stop dead and press myself against the wall.